Peter Milobar: Kamloops City Council

-Milobar was born in Edmonton, Alberta, and raised in Kamloops, British Columbia.
 While managing his family's Days Inn Hotel, Milobar made his first run for Kamloops City Council at the age of 32, winning his seat with 7,130 votes.
-Milobar ran on a platform of working to ensure Royal Inland Hospital (RIH) retain its status as a referral centre with further expansion/equipment to retain and attract new doctors and nurses, and the expansion of the local tax base by encouraging further development in Kamloops.
-At the age of 35 he was successfully re-elected as a city councillor in the 2005 municipal election.
-On July 30, 2008, Milobar announced his plans to run for Mayor in the 2008 fall election with a platform of "A Balanced Approach" to decision making, and his goals of fulfilling tournament capital commitments, upgrading the sewage treatment plant, completing the Kamloops Sustainability Plan, working with agricultural groups on a new expo space, work on affordable housing options, safety initiatives between Royal Canadian Mounted Police and By-Law staff, and to work with BC Transit for continued sustainable transit expansion.
-Amid the Economic crisis of 2008, Kamloops elected the 38 year old Milobar as Mayor of Kamloops on November 15, 2008.
-13,147 ballots cast in his favour, gave him 74.13% of the overall vote.
+Milobar ran on a platform of working to ensure Royal Inland Hospital retain its status as a referral centre with further expansion/equipment to retain and attract new doctors and nurses, and the expansion of the local tax base by encouraging further development in Kamloops.
+He was re-elected as a city councillor in the 2005 municipal election.

+Milobar served on city council for two terms from 2002 to 2008, before being elected Mayor of Kamloops in 2008.